petrochuk/PowerPlatformCopilot/README.md

 ### Export to Excel

-Ask Copilot to query data from Dataverse and export it to Excel
+Ask Copilot for any data from Dataverse and export it to Excel

 ![Custom Table](media/AI-to-excel.png)